oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

      </copy>
      ```
      In the query output, verify that the TDE keystore STATUS is OPEN and WALLET_TYPE set to AUTOLOGIN, otherwise the auto-login keystore is not set up correctly.

      Sample output is shown below.
      ![Image showing auto login keystore status](./images/tde-autologin.png)

    d.
 Copy the keystore files to the second Oracle RAC node.

-      This is not applicable for the source database used in this lab.
+      This step does not apply to the source database you have provisioned in this lab.

-      Follow the below steps in case your have source database is RAC enabled.
+      You also don't have to take any action for an Oracle RAC source database configured with keystore on a shared file system.

-      If you configured the keystore in a shared file system for Oracle RAC then no action is required.
+      Follow the below additional step for enabling TDE for an Oracle RAC source database with out shared access to keystore.

-      If you are enabling TDE for Oracle RAC database without shared access to the keystore, copy the following files to the same location on second node.
+      Copy the following files from the RAC node where you enabled TDE (steps a,b and c) to the same location on other RAC node.

       /u01/app/oracle/product/19c/dbhome_1/network/admin/ew*